St. Stephen, New Brunswick: Sports

-Basketball appeared in St. Stephen in 1891, introduced by Lyman Archibald at the local Young Men's Christian Association, and continued by J. Howard Crocker.
-In the early 1890s, Crocker organized the annual track and field meets on Victoria Day at the local horse racing track.
+Basketball was introduced to St. Stephen in 1891 by Lyman Archibald at the local Young Men's Christian Association and was later continued by J. Howard Crocker.
+In the early 1890s, Crocker organized annual track and field meets on Victoria Day at the local horse racing track.

-A hotbed of baseball interest, in 1934, St. Stephen hosted the Boston Braves of baseball's National League for an exhibition game against the local "Kiwanis" team, which was attended by half the town.
-In 1939, the local baseball team won its ninth consecutive New Brunswick senior championship, topping off a decade of dominance in the sport at both the provincial and Maritime levels.
+St. Stephen, a hotbed of baseball interest, hosted the Boston Braves of baseball's National League in 1934 for an exhibition game against the local "Kiwanis" team—an event attended by half the town.
+In 1939, the local baseball team won its ninth consecutive New Brunswick senior championship, capping a decade of dominance at both the provincial and Maritime levels.

-The St. Stephen Aces competed in the Maritime Junior A Hockey League but were sold and relocated to Fredericton, New Brunswick in 2019.
+The St. Stephen Aces competed in the Maritime Junior A Hockey League but were sold and relocated to Fredericton, New Brunswick, in 2019.

-A building which housed the former Parsons Printing business suffered fire damage in May 2010.
-This building housed the first basketball court in Canada, which is currently being restored.
+A building that once housed the Parsons Printing business suffered fire damage in May 2010.
+That building contained Canada's first basketball court, which is currently being restored.

 Transportation

-St. Stephen is served by Route 1 and Route 170, which runs through town along King Street and Milltown Blvd.
-U.S. Route 1 serves connects to the Ferry Point Bridge from Main Street, Calais, Maine.
+St. Stephen is served by Route 1 and Route 170, which run through town along King Street and Milltown Boulevard.
+U.S. Route 1 connects to the Ferry Point Bridge from Main Street in Calais, Maine.